Do you want happy feet while traversing this vast planet of ours?

 Some of the more popular brands with travellers include Keen, Colombia and Salomon.
 We personally love Merrell, but choosing a hiking boot has to be about what you love.
 You need to make sure they’re comfortable, affordable, durable and did we mention comfortable?
 Prices of different brands can vary greatly, but if you make the right choice first time around these shoes will be around for many more backpacking trips.

-Here’s some of the most popular hiking shoes for travellers:
+Here are some of the most popular hiking shoes for travellers:

 If you’ll be heading out on an adventure, it’s worth having an insurance company that will cover you for those more serious activities.
 World nomads is the best option for true adventure travellers.
 You can even get 5% off your next policy with this link and the code FOOD5

 *For our Canadian and US travellers, unfortunately, due to financial services laws, we cannot provide a discount.
 This promotional code cannot be used with any other discount offer, including World Nomads Members’ discount for travel insurance policy holders.
-This promotion will expire on the 30th of September 2017 AEST.

 Do you enjoy getting lost exploring rural villages and traditional markets?